marcelotduarte/cx_Freeze/doc/src/setup_script.rst

                               includes all submodules in the package
       --replace-paths         comma-separated list of paths to replace in included modules, using the form <search>=<replace>
-      --path                  comma-separated list of paths to search for modules;
-                              the default value is sys.path (use only if you know what you are doing)
+      --path                  comma-separated list of paths to search for modules (use only if you know what you are doing) [default: sys.path]
       --include-path          comma-separated list of paths to modify the search for modules
       --constants             comma-separated list of constants to include